 Have you ever switched to a new phone and wondered: “where are my contacts stored on Android?”.
 You are certainly not alone.
-This is why a solid understanding of Android contacts editor for your contacts is necessary in a world with so many contacts.
+This is why a solid understanding of the Android contacts editor for your contacts is necessary in a world with so many contacts.

 Today, our contacts are not only telephone numbers.
 Each contact in our Android may have a home, mobile, and work number, an email and Skype address, as well as many other social media contact information.
 The need to know the best way to backup Android contacts is crucial.

-We are going to look at all the ins and outs of the contacts editors, how you can manage Android phone contacts from PC, how to merge with Google Contacts and other accounts, how to backup Android contacts, and the best Android contacts backup app.
+We are going to look at all the ins and outs of the contacts editors, how you can manage Android phone contacts from a PC, how to merge with Google Contacts and other accounts, how to backup Android contacts, and the best Android contacts backup app.

 Let’s start by finding out more about the Android contacts file location.